 A Probationary appointment is normally the initial appointment for a SLI Member.
 It shall be for a period of two (2) years, except under exceptional circumstances.
-Upon completion of the initial appointment a SLI who has performed satisfactorily according to their performance evaluation shall receive a Continuing appointment.

 16.3.3 Continuing Appointments

 A Continuing appointment signifies the right of a Member to continuous employment that may be terminated only through the mechanisms provided in Article 8.